jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 The pentatonic scales used most commonly around the world contain no semitones.
 Scales without semitones are called "anhemitonic".
-They are very consonant and blend well in many contexts.
+They are especially consonant and blend well in many contexts.

 Pentatonic scales with semitones, called "hemitonic",